kingzamzon/docs/docs/ExamplesAndGuides/EncryptAndDecrypt/encryption.md

   ]
 ```

-Within your Lit class, create an encrypt function that takes in a message and a token address.
+Within your Lit class, create an encrypt function that takes in a message.

 ```
-async encrypt(message: string, tokenAddress: string) {
+async encrypt(message: string) {
     if (!this.litNodeClient) {
       await this.connect()
     }